zaiste/zaiste.net/content/editors/org-mode/howtos/how-to-set-colors-priorities-org-mode.md

 +++
+title = "How To Set Colors for Priorities in Org Mode"
 +++
-# How To Set Colors for Priorities in Org Mode

 Customize `org-priority-faces` to set specific attributes for each priority: